REACH project: the why

 If you are still under treatment, doing some exercise could help you tolerating it [2], and might even improve its efficacy [3].

-Doing as little as 30 minutes of light to moderate physical activity 5 days a week, and doing simple strengthening exercises twice a week, can significantly improve your health and wellbeing [1].
-This project aims at helping you getting more active or, if you are already doing something, giving you advice and tools to maintain your activity.
+Doing as little as 30 minutes of light to moderate physical activity five days a week, along with simple strength exercises twice a week, can significantly improve your health and wellbeing [1].

 Glossary